 That’s an interesting one.
 We have our private studio, which is … (laugh) [Jo and family also listening and laughing] … the line between work and personal life doesn’t really exist, there is certainly no hard line.
 It is definitely not a binary situation.
 It has just merged.
 The studio is based within our living environment.
 It is hard to imagine getting up and going to work.
 Our work is so ingrained in our life, and our life ingrained in our work.
 It is one big thing.
 It is bit of a crazy situation.
 You rarely turn off from it, but that is part of the joy of doing something you love.
 If we do, we completely remove ourselves—like going camping, no internet—that complete disconnection.
 That’s not necessarily from work, but from life, that time away to disconnect.
 As you see my two girls are here [his toddler daughters plus their grandmother at the London convention], there is no solid line in the sand, it is all mingled together.
 So far it works perfectly.

-Images 1, 4, and 6 © Hanumantra All other convention photos © Scene360
+Images 1, 4, and 6 © Hanumantra All other convention photos and video production © Scene360